ad-freiburg/pfaedle/README.md

 The following flags may be useful for debugging:

- * `-T` only calculate shape for a single trip and output it as GeoJSON to `<dbg-path>/path.json`
+ * `-T <GTFS TRIP ID>` only calculate shape for a single trip (specified via its GTFS trip id) and output it as GeoJSON to `<dbg-path>/path.json`
  * `--write-graph` write the graph used for routing as GeoJSON to `<dbg-path>/graph.json`